luntergroup/octopus/README.md

 ##Examples

-Here are some basic examples to get started.
-These examples are by no means exhaustive, and users are directed to the documentation for further details.
+Here are some common use-cases to get started.
+These examples are by no means exhaustive, please consult the documentation for explanations of all options, algorithms, and further examples.

 ####*Calling germline variants in an individual*